Matt Vierling Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.88 team ERA that ranks 26th among all MLB pitching staffs.
+- The White Sox have a 4.88 team ERA that ranks 26th across all MLB pitching staffs.

-- White Sox pitchers combine to allow the third-most home runs in baseball (185 total, 1.4 per game).
+- White Sox pitchers combine to give up 185 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- In his most recent appearance on Saturday, the righty went five scoreless innings against the Oakland Athletics while surrendering two hits.
+- In his most recent outing on Sunday against the Oakland Athletics, the righty tossed seven innings, allowing one earned run while surrendering one hit.

-- The 27-year-old has put together a 4.85 ERA and 8.8 strikeouts per nine innings across 14 games this season, while allowing a batting average of .213 to opposing hitters.
+- The 32-year-old has put up an ERA of 3.32, with 7.8 strikeouts per nine innings, in 18 games this season.
+Opponents have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.